LeeoBianchi/HealpixMPI.jl/paper/paper.md

 # Acknowledgements

 The project that led to the development of `HealpixMPI.jl` has been funded bu the University of Milan, through a "Thesis abroad scholarship".
-Moreover, I acknowledge significant contributions from Maurizio Tomasi, Martin Reinecke, Hans Kristian Eriksen and Sigurd Næss; as well as the support I received from all the members of Cosmoglobe collaboration during my stay at the Institutt for Teoretisk Astrofysikk of the University of Oslo.
+Moreover, I acknowledge significant contributions from Maurizio Tomasi, Martin Reinecke, Hans Kristian Eriksen and Sigurd Næss; as well as the support I received from all the members of Cosmoglobe collaboration during my stay at the Institute of Theoretical Astrophysics of the University of Oslo.

 # References